Spermarche: As a function of precocious puberty

 Puberty onset before the age of 9 in males is considered medically abnormal, and is defined as precocious puberty; research on both organic and ideopathic precocious puberty in males has described puberty onset as early as nine months old.
 As semenarche has a wide range of onset within puberty (with some research indicating spermatogenesis in some cases in early pubertal development) it is difficult to determine a minimum age for spermarche should one exist.
-Research on the subject, though lacking has described ejaculation in males as young as six years old.
+Research on the subject, though lacking, has described ejaculation in males as young as six years old.

 The record for the youngest ever confirmed father has not been definitively published.
-In 1910, a 9-year-old boy in Amoy, China was reported to have fathered a child with an 8-year-old girl (these are also considered the youngest recorded parents in combined age).
+In 1910, a 9-year-old boy in China was reported to have fathered a child with an 8-year-old girl (these are also considered the youngest recorded parents in combined age).

 Context

 Various studies have examined the circumstances in which the first ejaculation occurred.
 Most commonly this occurred via a nocturnal emission, with a significant number experiencing semenarche via masturbation, which is very common at that stage.
 Less commonly, the first ejaculation occurred during sexual intercourse with a partner.